Kommst du mit ihr

-"Kommst du mit ihr" (Are you coming with her?) is a song by German recording artist Sarah Connor.
+"Kommst du mit ihr" (Are you coming with her?) is a song by German pop singer Sarah Connor.
 It was written and produced by Connor along with Peter Plate, Ulf Leo Sommer, and Daniel Faust for her ninth studio album Muttersprache (2015).
 The song was released as the album's third single on 4 March 2016 in German-speaking Europe.